-Are you wondering about something related to advance tickets, your museum visit or the Egypt of Glory exhibition?
+Are you wondering about something related to our tickets, your museum visit or our exhibitions?
 We’ve gathered some answers to frequently asked questions on this page.

-Information for your visit to Amos Rex: Museum visit during the Covid era
+Information for your visit to Amos Rex: Museum visit during Covid

-Yes, you can visit with the Museum Card, but Museum Card holders must also book their museum visits in advance.
+Yes, you can visit with the Museum Card.
 If necessary, the museum card can be purchased or renewed upon arrival.

 Do not come to the museum if you are feeling unwell, or if you suspect that you have been exposed to the Corona virus.
 In case of illness, we can refund the pre-booked ticket.
 Tickets will not be exchanged for a new time.
 The ticket is not personal, you can give your own ticket to a friend.
 Please note that if you do not have full-price ticket, but the ticket belongs to a discount group, the person who uses the ticket must also have a valid card entitling to the discount, eg. a Museum Card or a student card.